nvinayshetty/DTOnator/README.md

 # DTOnator

 ###Motive for project
-writing  DTO(Data Transfer Object) for a single API takes me more  or less about  30 minutes depending on  the complexity of given data structure  and the repeated look up  between the IDE and the file/browser that represented the feed.
+Writing  DTO(Data Transfer Object) for a single feed takes me more  or less about  30 minutes depending on  the complexity of given data structure  and the repeated look up  between the IDE and the file/browser that representes the feed.

 I often felt writing DTO is  a lifeless task particularly when you are working in a highly agile environment and  the deadlines are making you scared. adding further a small typographical  error crept during the creation of a DTO may hide some horrible bugs that may take hours to debug! and may leave you with a huge frustration.